 I'd like to preface this by first saying that after decades of destroying bank accounts, defrauding government and tax payers, disregarding the well being of patients, and the advice of physicians, I think America has had enough of health care being doled out by the for profit health insurance industry.
-It's profit-over-life risk management, it's insurance, it's skyrocketing premiums, but don't call it health care.
+It's profit-over-life risk management.
+Call it insurance, call it skyrocketing premiums, but don't call it health care.

-Now on to why you may be reading this.
 Some say the Obama administration passed the most comprehensive health care legislation since Medicare and Medicaid.
 Some have quite a different story.
-For many, it all boils down to their ability to see a doctor when they need to without going broke or bankrupt.
+For many, it boils down to their ability to see a doctor when they need to without going broke or bankrupt.
 I have personal knowledge on this issue.

 ObamaCare was an attempt to slow the out of control costs of health care in America.
-Since insurance companies were calling the shots, his logical step was to engage them.
-In his pocket if he could put it off, was a deal whereby every American would be required buy a health insurance policy if one wasn't provided by their employer.
+Since insurance companies were calling the shots, President Obama's logical step was to engage them.
+In his pocket, if he could put it off, was a deal whereby every American would be required buy a health insurance policy if one wasn't provided by their employer.
 The biggest gift ever to the for profit health insurance industry.
 A deal they couldn't and wouldn't take because it would require minimum standards of health care for the masses.
 They couldn't take it because they couldn't do it profitably.

-The Republicans saw this as an attempt of a government take over of health care.
-They totally missed that it was really the for profit health insurance industry that was doing the taking over.
+The Republicans saw this Affordable Care Act as an attempt of a government take over of health care.
+They totally missed that it was really the for profit health insurance industry that would be doing the taking over.
 That mattered not to Republicans and sadly some Democrats.
-The Republican's dislike for Obama and his path of cautious optimism became quite obvious, when their mouthpiece blurted out over national television that their sole purpose would be to make Obama a one term president.
-Then began to obstruct in any manner possible any advancements and implementation of the legislation in every state in America.
-The thing is, there was so much in it that according to Nancy Pelosi, "we won't know what's in it until we pass it."
-Now that slogan has become the Republican's theme as they attempt to repeal and replace ObamaCare without killing anyone and oh by the way, "the money they save" will go to the rich as a tax break.
+The Republican's dislike for Obama and his path of cautious optimism became quite obvious, when their mouthpiece blurted out over national television that Republican's sole purpose going forward would be to make Obama a one term president.
+They then began to obstruct in any manner possible any advancements and implementation of the legislation in every state in America.
+The thing is, there was so much in it, that according to Nancy Pelosi, that "we won't know what's in it until we pass it."
+Now that little creation has become the Republican's theme, as they attempt to repeal and replace ObamaCare without killing anyone.
+By the way, the money they claim they will save will go to the rich as a tax break.

 ObamaCare relied on the expansion of the proven health care provisions of Medicare and Medicaid and expanded "health insurance markets".
 Insurance reneged.
-They couldn't create new or sustain existing markets without losing profits because now they were actually were forced to provide comprehensive health care.
+They couldn't create new or sustain existing markets without losing profits because now they were actually forced to provide a minimum standard of comprehensive health care.
 Something they should have already been doing.
 They are incapable of providing affordable comprehensive health care because it would put their profit at risk.

 Nothing really changed.
-People aren't getting health care and going broke trying or just not trying at all.
+People are not getting affordable health care and are still going broke trying or just not trying at all.
 It's no wonder why insurance premiums have been skyrocketing for decades, long before Obama was in office.
 Tragically Obama's misguided solution to lower health care costs was to trust the for profit health insurance industry when they were largely responsible for rising costs in the first place.
 President Obama was more successful helping the less fortunate receive critically needed health care than any President since LBJ.
-Tragically his other choice was single payer.
-It was a good idea.
-It was a great idea, it was the best idea for a national health care system.
-Affordable health care for every American in every state, and yet here we are.
-Being threatened with a vote that will deny 24 million Americans health care to support a tax break for the rich is unconscionable.
+Tragically, and for what ever his reason, the other path to health care for the masses, single payer, was dismissed as pie in the sky.
+Obama was convinced by his advisers, members of Congress and industry lobbyists that it couldn't be done.

 There were some good things about ObamaCare.
-No preexisting conditions, kids stayed on parent's policies and some expanded actual health care.
-But in their zeal to repeal and replace ObamaCare simply because it was a campaign promise of a disgraced party, it will place millions of Americans in peril.
-Some may actually die because of it.
-There is a solution.
-But Congress on both sides of the aisle remain willfully blind.
-It will take the strength of conviction and the common sense of right and wrong to break the chains of the profit-over-life drivers of the health insurance industry.
+No preexisting conditions, kids stayed on parent's policies and some expanded actual health care provisions.
+But in their zeal to repeal and replace ObamaCare, a campaign promise of a disgraced political party, it will place millions of Americans in peril.
+Some may actually die and Congress, on both sides of the aisle, remain willfully blind.
+It will take the strength of conviction and a common sense of right and wrong, and humanity, to break the chains that bind health care to the profit-over-life drivers of the for profit health insurance industry.
 Those drivers have no place in health care.
 They should never dictate the course of, or have control over health care in America.
 The for profit health insurance industry and others like the pharmaceutical industry, are spending billions to ensure they remain in control and our elected officials remain indifferent to facts, criticism and the plight of those needing actual health care.

-Our Constitution guarantees the right to life.
+Our Constitution guarantees Americans the right to life.
 That should include the health care required to sustain that life.
 Universal health care, Single Payer, Medicare for All, call it what you will, but it's the only solution we have left unless we want to keep getting killed by the for profit health insurance industry, their skyrocketing premiums, and their profit-over-life drivers that continue to be the scourge of America.